You must move the map slightly to update the calculations and redraw the blue direction line after selecting the satellite.

-Select the satellite you want to point towards using the pull down menu box at the lower left.
-The NSS 703 satellite, at 57 deg east longitude, is just an example.
+Select the satellite you want to point towards using the pull down menu box above.
+The Intelsat satellite, at 60 deg east longitude, is just an example.

-Put your grab hand shaped mouse cursor near your location, hold the left mouse down and drag to the centre of the map.
-Alternatively double click the hand.
+Put your mouse cursor near your location, hold the left mouse down and drag to the centre of the map.
 The map display should now have moved so that the chosen location is in the middle.
 The latitude and longitude of the map centre is then shown below the map, together with your satellite dish pointing azimuth, elevation and polarisation (skew) angles.

 Set the dish elevation angle first.
 This is the up/down angle and there may be a scale on the back.
 An inclinometer may be of use.
 Setting the feed polarisation angle involves rotating the LNB.
 There may be polarisation rotation scale on the feed throat.
 Facing the satellite, clockwise is positive.